qiangxinglin/docker-autobuild/lookbusy/README.md

 the pages active from the VM standpoint.
 Disk load is induced through creation of one or more files, and copying blocks of it between two moving positions.

-**How network load works?**

-The script will ping 1.1.1.1 every 10ms to ensure 10% network load.
-This would cost 15.5GB of data per month.

 **If CPU util is already 10%, will running this program cost extra?**